Solid bowl centrifuge

-Range Of Applications
+Range of applications

-Wastewater Sludge Treatment
+Wastewater sludge treatment

 During the industrial process of wastewater treatment, huge quantity of sludge is produced.
 The sludge needs to be disposed of or having further treatment.
 One of the treatment methods available is thickening the sludge by using solid bowl centrifuges.
 While prior sludge have the concentration around 0.5-1 % of dry solid, after the thickening process, it will contain up to 5-6% of dry solids.
 This process reduces the waste of active sludge volume by more than 80% as well as minimizing the sludge amount for digestion by 30-40%.
 Furthermore, less disposal sludge also lowers the cost of polymer and improves the characteristics of dewatering.

-Coal Treatment Underflow Slurry
+Coal treatment underflow slurry

 Coal slurry, which contains around 6% solids by weight and nearly 60% of 10 mm material, is thickened using solid bowl centrifuges.
 By using this centrifuge technique, the concentration of the end product could reach up to 55-60% solids without extra chemical added.
 Additionally, solid bowl centrifuge is also used in the water removal process from waste slurry obtained from coal-cleaning facility.

-Polymer Manufacture
+Polymer manufacture

 Solid bowl centrifuge is used in the manufacture of polymer to recover acetates from polymer slurry.
 The conical beach is used for internal washing for acetates recovery improvement.
 Previously, the centrifuge only consists of single lead conveyor, and then improved using double lead conveyor in order to increase the capacity.
 Furthermore, the extra double lead conveyor with minimized pitch is used to improve the acetate yield.